MicrosoftDocs/learn/learn-pr/azure/monitor-azure-vm-using-diagnostic-data/includes/1-introduction.md

 ## Learning objectives

-- Decide which monitoring data you need to collect from your VM.
+- Understand which monitoring data you need to collect from your VM.
-- Enable recommended alerts and diagnostics.
+- Enable and view recommended alerts and diagnostics.
 - Use Azure Monitor to collect and analyze VM host data.
 - Use Azure Monitor Agent to collect VM client performance metrics and event logs.